savchuckvadim/sociopat/README.md

 # React, Redux learning
 Educational project - social network.
 Made using the React library.

+libraries that are used in the projectЖ

+[Reselect](https://github.com/reduxjs/reselect) - A library for creating memoized "selector" functions.
+Commonly used with Redux, but usable with any plain JS immutable data as well.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).